Evaliphy is currently in beta. It is not recommended for production use yet. Please try it out and share your feedback.

 npm test

-Or directly via npx:
+Or directly via the CLI:

 npx evaliphy eval